Skip to content

 4. files touched by the latest commit when the agent committed or opened a PR

 Only existing files with supported image extensions are kept.
 Paths are resolved to absolute paths so outbound notification processes can attach them even when they run outside the agent workspace.
-Duplicates are removed while preserving order, and image paths are appended after any already-attached chat or diff files.
+Duplicates are removed while preserving order, and image paths are appended after any already-attached chat, diff, or generated PDF files.

 The same list is persisted as image_paths in the agent's done.json.
 Agent metadata consumers should read that field instead of trying to infer generated images from arbitrary notification files.